11th World Scout Jamboree: Jamboree activities

 Following the speech, a torch was handed to an American Scout, to be rekindled at the 12th World Scout Jamboree in the United States.

 Tragedy

-Flags at the Jamboree were placed at half-mast in mourning after the bulk of the Boy Scouts of the Philippines contingent died in the crash of United Arab Airlines Flight 869 at 0150 hours on 28 July 1963, in the Arabian Sea nine nautical miles from Madh Island, Bombay (now Mumbai), India.
+Flags at the Jamboree were placed at half-mast in mourning after the bulk of the Boy Scouts of the Philippines (BSP) contingent died in the crash of United Arab Airlines Flight 869 at 0150 hours on 28 July 1963, in the Arabian Sea nine nautical miles from Madh Island, Bombay (now Mumbai), India.

-Despite the fact that most of the scouts from other countries had already arrived in Greece for the Jamboree, preparations for the event continued as planned.
+Most of the scouts from other countries had already arrived in Greece for the Jamboree.
+Preparations for the event continued as planned.

 Nevertheless, the BSP sent a token delegation of three Scouts to Marathon some days after the crash, in addition to several BSP officials who had arrived in Greece ahead of the accident.